 He had lived as a normal summoned hero, hopelessly optimistic, like some character out of a video game.
 Perhaps, that was why he couldn’t see it coming.
 Perhaps, that was why ‘I’ had been led into a false sense of security only to be deceived at the end.
 I should have seen it coming.
-The flags were there, but when one focuses on merely a portion of their lives, even the obvious becomes overlooked.
+The flags were there, but when one focused on merely a portion of his life, even the obvious became overlooked.

 Within these memories was a technique that widened my eyes and gave me hope.
 I saw myself training to learn it.
 I saw the efforts placed into mastering it.
 It wasn’t until near the end of that journey that I did.

 Throughout the whole time fighting for Botticelli, there wasn’t a moment that I didn’t regret having to kill.
 But neither did I have the choice.
-That was the nature of this world.
-If I held back, then there was no doubt that I would fall.
+That was the nature of that world.
+If I held back, then there was no doubt that I would have fallen.

 Because of that, I continued to work on this technique, striving to master it such that it would make a difference one day.

 A technique born from the wish to be kind.
-A feeling of regret in which it was too late to use it.
+A feeling of regret sprung after it was too late to use it.

 The visions ended there.
 Once again, ‘Claude’ stared back at me, a look of confidence on his face.